 - Study permit: All international students in programs longer than 6 months need a valid study permit

-- Temporary Resident Visa (TRV) & Electronic Travel Authorization (eTA)
+- Temporary Resident Visa (TRV) or Electronic Travel Authorization (eTA)

 - Documentation for your family: If your family is coming with you to Canada, make sure they have the immigration documentation they need.

-If you already have a valid study permit for post-secondary study in Canada, you can use it to study at UBC.
+Transfer students from a Canadian college or university: If you already have a valid study permit for post-secondary study and have not completed a program in Canada, you can use it to study at UBC.
 You simply need to change your Designated Learning Institution (DLI) online.

 You are responsible for maintaining your immigration status and obeying immigration regulations during your stay in Canada.